-The P&L is the the most important document your accountant will produce.
+The P&L is the most important document your accountant will produce.
 If a restaurant can’t produce a sufficient positive result (profit) due to inconsistent sales or overspending, the restaurant will be forced to close or seek additional investment to sustain operations.

 Do not confuse the P&L or income statement (revenue and expenses or sales and costs) with its financial siblings the statement of cash flows (cash in versus cash out) and the balance sheet (assets and liabilities).
-The P&L shows you the amount of profit or loss generated by your restaurant operation.
+The P&L shows you the amount of income gained or loss generated by your restaurant operation.
 It will not show the amount owing on outstanding loans (balance sheet), or reflect bank deposits from credit card batches (statement of cash flows).

 It’s important to distinguish profit and loss “operating activities” from the “financial activities” of receiving funds and paying bills.
 For example, if you cater an event on Monday, the sales will show in that month’s P&L as an operating activity, but the payment for that catering will be included on your statement of cash flows and balance sheet for the month that payment is received.
-Similarly, a case of tomatoes delivered today would be included in this month’s P&L, but the payment four weeks from now would be included on your next month’s statement of cash flows and balance sheet.
+Similarly, a case of tomatoes delivered today would be included in this month’s P&L, but the payment required four weeks from now would be included on your next month’s statement of cash flows and balance sheet.
 And, while your cash position is a great indicator of financial health, it does not necessarily tell you how well you are managing your operation.

-There are a number of financial activities that will impact your bank balance but never hit your P&L: sales taxes collected and remitted, waiter gratuities collected and paid, and loans taken and repaid, for example.
+There are a number of financial activities that will impact your bank accounts’ balance but never hit your P&L: sales taxes collected and remitted, waiter gratuities collected and paid, and loans taken and repaid, for example.
 Don’t rely on your P&L to show you your cash position.
 Conversely, don’t assume your cash position reflects your P&L health.

 Getting the most out of your P&L starts with understanding all of its parts.
 Here are some of the most important items within your P&L, how they relate to each other, and how they can add context to your understanding of your business.